Improper vs finitely additive distributions as limits of countably additive probabilities: Appendix B

-The fact that $\pi$ is uniform in BS sense comes from an easy adaptation of the Hoeffding inequality in that context.
-Let $(X_k)_{k \in \mathbb N}$ be a Bernoulli scheme, of parameter $p$, and denote by $\mathbb P$ being the associated probability.
+The fact that $\pi$ is BS-uniform comes from an easy adaptation of the Hoeffding inequality in that context.
+Let $(X_k)_{k \in \mathbb N}$ be a Bernoulli scheme, of parameter $p$, and denote by $\mathbb P$ the associated probability.
 Hoeffding inequality gives, that, for any $n$~:

 for some positive constant $c$.
 The expected conclusion is then obtained thanks to the Borel-Cantelli lemma.